 The Gaming Insurrection crew past and present gets together or goes solo to have fun in various ways on camera.
 Watch all of the episodes of the Gaming Insurrection Show here.

-LYNDSEY HICKS is co-founder and editor-in-chief of GI.
-She enjoys watching various anime with her significant other, editing any and everything, picking apart the wild world of Pandora within Borderlands, devouring anything Harry Potter related and planning random anime con visits.
-Lyndsey resides in
+Lyndsey Hicks is co-founder and editor-in-chief of GI.
+She enjoys watching various anime with her future husband, editing, picking apart Harry Potter lore and planning her future school schedule with graduation in mind.
+Lyndsey resides in Columbia, S.C.

-Brandon writes reviews when the mood strikes him, produces the quarterly Otaku Corner column for The Strip and enjoys buying games and anime with his significant other.
-Brandon resides in Columbia, S.C.
+Brandon Beatty is editor-at-large for GI.
+Brandon writes reviews when the mood strikes him, produces the quarterly Otaku Corner column for The Strip and enjoys planning anime convention road trips with his lovely future wife.
+Brandon resides in